 Sustainability pressures are expected to change the dynamics of plastic consumption with regulation, innovation, consumer preferences, and corporate responsibility all playing pivotal roles.

-Certainly, the prolific use of plastics and the negative consequences of disposal is a major sustainability problem that the world must solve.
-However, we would caution that the media hype around plastic’s imminent demise, and the subsequent impact to the industry, is grossly overstated.
-Our analysis of those industries/sectors most directly impacted support this view, and these insights, in turn, help guide our investment decisions.
+The prolific use of plastics today is a major sustainability problem that the world must solve.
+However, we would also caution that the media hype around plastic’s imminent demise, and the subsequent impact to the industry, is grossly overstated.

 The Positive and Negative Impact of Plastics